Bellwether Dalmatian Puppy FAQs

 Introducing your puppy to the world will be one of your most important responsibilities.
 Socializing the young 10-12 week old puppy with many different people, places and things is vital.

 Do you BAER hearing test your puppies?

 This test is not used to inform us if a puppy can hear, we already know that!
-It is used specifically to determine if a puppy hears with one or both ears- valuable information for us as breeders when we consider which dogs may be appropriate for our breeding program.
+The BAER hearing test should be thought of as a “breeder tool” It is used specifically to determine if a puppy hears with one or both ears- A valuable piece of information for us when considering which dogs may be appropriate for our breeding program.
 We only breed bilateral hearing dogs as our goal is to avoid any possible risk factor for congenital deafness in future generations.
 Unilateral hearing puppies (perfect hearing in one ear, less or none in the other ear) are wonderful healthy puppies and excellent pets!